msaps/Clean/README.md

 # Blank Space
-Custom OS X Configuration and Dotfile script for setting up a brand new clean Mac.
+Custom OS X Configuration and Dotfile script for setting up a brand new clean development machine.

 ### Setup
 Open terminal and enter the following commands: